pdincau/facebook_listener/README.md

 $ make
 ```

-This will generate a release that works with an `in memory` implementation of users repository db and destination queue.
+This will generate a release that works with an the aforesaid implementation of users repository db in memory (`repo_mem.erl`) and destination queue (`queue_mem.erl`).
 You can implement your own versions of both and ovveride them using the `prod.config` file.

 ### Run the realease: